voronaff/ansible-aerospike/README.md

 Example Playbook
 ----------------

-An example of how to use collectd agent:
+An example of how to use aersopike:

         - hosts: all
           roles: